An Alphabet of History

 Tennessee’s Partner

-In 1955, RKO released the film Tennessee’s Partner, starring John Payne, Rhonda Fleming, and future California governor and US President Ronald Reagan.
+Tennesee’s Partner also inspired a number of Hollywood movies, including three silent films.
+In 1955, RKO released Tennessee’s Partner, starring John Payne, Rhonda Fleming, and future California governor and US President Ronald Reagan.
 The movie took substantial liberties with Bret Harte’s story line.

 The Case of Summerfield